szvvo/security_commands/Metasploit.md

 # dynamic search command
 ```

 - The `scanner/discovery/udp_sweep` module will allow you to quickly identify services running over the UDP (User Datagram Protocol).

+### Payloads
+There are two types of payloads
+- Staged are sent to the target in two steps, an initial part is installed (stager) adn the requests the rest of the payload => Allows smaller initial size
+- Inline payloads are sent in a single step
 ### Workspaces
 Metasploit has a database function to simplify project management and avoid possible confusion when setting up parameter values.